nrfconnect/sdk-nrf/doc/nrf/ug_partition_manager.rst

       * Hex files assigned to phony partitions overwrite hex files assigned to its underlying partitions.
       * Hex files assigned to larger partitions overwrite hex files assigned to smaller partitions.
-      * Explcitly assigned hex files overwrite implicitly assigned hex files.
+      * Explicitly assigned hex files overwrite implicitly assigned hex files.

    This effectively allows overwriting a partition's hex file by wrapping that partition in another partition, and reporting a hex file for the new partition.